Dances We Dance. Stories We Tell.

 At a young age Kay-Marie Karva found comfort and love in being able to dance to the music around her.
 This led to her enrolling in the Michelle Latimer Dance Academy from the age of 5 until the age of 18, introducing her to competitive dance.
 Throughout her training she was offered opportunities to take classes from and perform choreography by the likes of celebrated choreographers including Travis wall, Nick Lazzarini, Stacey Tookey and many more.
 These experiences expanded her versatility as a dancer and taught her to value not just the beauty of technique within dance but also the beauty of being able to choose to express oneself within the art of your choice.
 During her time with the Michelle Latimer Dance Company she won multiple jazz and modern dance scholarships to further her dance education.
 Now, at the age of 22, Kay-Marie is a full-time student at the University of Colorado, Denver and elated to continue her dance endeavors with Edgar L. Page: Feel the Movement.

 In 1987, Alex Keldin took her first dance class ‘Movement for Theater Majors’ at Duke Ellington School of the Arts in Washington, DC.
 Thirty years later, she took her second dance class.
 Fortunately, that class was taught by Edgar L. Page, who reignited her love for the art of movement.
 During those dance-less decades she earned a Bachelor’s degree in film production, and a Master’s in curriculum and instruction.
 She lives in Denver with her husband Ian, and three kids, Roanan, Glennan, and Atticus.
-She is a Denver Public Schools teacher and is thrilled and honored to be the oldest and newest member in this wonderful dance company!
+She is a Denver Public Schools teacher and was thrilled and honored to be the oldest and newest founding member in this wonderful dance company!
 “You were the light for me to find my truth, I just wanna say thank you”. -Rudimental; These Days

 ©2019 Edgar L. Page Feel the Movement